Updated June, 2021.

 It's also important to note that because Naloxone rapidly reverses the effects of opioids, the patient may experience sudden withdrawal symptoms, and become distressed, aggressive, or even violent.

-Mental health training in addiction and withdrawal behaviors is very helpful in preparing people to handle this kind of response.
+Basic training in addiction and withdrawal behaviors is very helpful in preparing people to handle this kind of situation.

 7. Government response to the opioid crisis